openlibhums/janeway/docs/source/editor/review.md

 Delete Round
 ------------------

 This is an end all button, it will remove the files and reviewers from the current round.
-You will be given a prompt that explains what will be deleted if you agree, **NB**. **there is no way to recover a review assignment once it is deleted so only use this option if you really want to remove it, better to simply add a new round which will close all open review assignments.**
+You will be given a prompt that explains what will be deleted if you agree, **NB**. **there is no way to recover a review assignment once it is deleted so only use this option if you really want to remove it, better to add a new round which will close all open review assignments.**

 Add Reviewer
 ------------------